Benjamin Disraeli: First government, February–December 1868

 The Conservatives remained a minority in the House of Commons and the passage of the Reform Bill required the calling of a new election once the new voting register had been compiled.
 Disraeli's term as prime minister, which began in February 1868, would therefore be short unless the Conservatives won the general election.
 He made only two major changes in the cabinet: he replaced Lord Chelmsford as Lord Chancellor with Lord Cairns and brought in George Ward Hunt as Chancellor of the Exchequer.
 Derby had intended to replace Chelmsford once a vacancy in a suitable sinecure developed.
 Disraeli was unwilling to wait, and Cairns, in his view, was a far stronger minister.

 Disraeli's first premiership was dominated by the heated debate over the Church of Ireland.
-Although Ireland was largely Roman Catholic, the Church of England represented most landowners.
+Although Ireland was largely Roman Catholic, the Church of Ireland represented most landowners.
 It remained the established church and was funded by direct taxation, which was greatly resented by the Catholics and Presbyterians.
 An initial attempt by Disraeli to negotiate with Archbishop Manning the establishment of a Catholic university in Dublin foundered in March when Gladstone moved resolutions to disestablish the Irish Church altogether.
 The proposal united the Liberals under Gladstone's leadership, while causing divisions among the Conservatives.

 The Conservatives remained in office because the new electoral register was not yet ready; neither party wished a poll under the old roll.
 Gladstone began using the Liberal majority in the Commons to push through resolutions and legislation.
 Disraeli's government survived until the December general election, at which the Liberals were returned to power with a majority.

 In its short life, the first Disraeli government passed noncontroversial laws.
 It ended public executions, and the Corrupt Practices Act did much to end electoral bribery.
 It authorised an early version of nationalisation, having the Post Office buy up the telegraph companies.
 Amendments to the school law, the Scottish legal system, and the railway laws were passed.
 In addition, the Public Health (Scotland) Act instituted sanitary inspectors and medical officers.
 According to one study, "better sanitation was enforced throughout Scotland."
 Disraeli sent the successful expedition against Tewodros II of Ethiopia under Sir Robert Napier.